A Justice-Based Framework for the Analysis of Algorithmic Fairness-Utility Trade-Offs: Prediction-Based Decision-Making

 \section{Prediction-Based Decision-Making}

-This paper is concerned with the fairness of prediction-based decision-making systems that fulfill distributive tasks (e.g., the distribution of loans, job interviews or social benefits).
+Our approach models fairness for prediction-based decision-making systems with distributive implications (i.e., purely predictive mechanisms relevant to epistemic views of justice \cite{fricker2007epistemic, anderson2012epistemic} fall outside the scope of this approach).
 The goal of these systems is to make a decision $D$ based on a set of variables.
-Predictions are needed because the central variable the decision is based on is not known at the time of decision --- we refer to this as the decision-relevant attribute $Y$.
+Predictions are needed because the central variable that the decision is based on is not known at the time of decision --- we refer to this as the decision-relevant attribute $Y$.
 In recruiting, for example, it is unclear whether an applicant will perform well; in medical applications, it is unclear whether a treatment will actually cure the patient.
 For the purpose of simplification, we assume that $D$ and $Y$ are binary: $D,Y \in \{0,1\}$.
-The output of the predictor for a person with the attributes $X$ is then a probability score $p=P(Y=1|X)$, which is used in the decision-making process.
+The output of the predictor for a person with the attributes $X$ is a probability score $p=P(Y=1|X)$, which is used in the decision-making process.
 A decision rule $r$ is a function that, for every individual, takes $p$ (and possibly other attributes) as an input and gives a decision as an output, e.g., “give a loan to everyone who has an estimated repayment probability of more than 80\%.”